The same year, the route was extended to Menomonie from Red Cedar Junction.

 These trails are named the Chippewa Valley and Red Cedar State Trails.

-The Phoenix Park Bridge is another very notable railroad bridge in Eau Claire.
+Located at Phoenix Park in Eau Claire, this historic bridge is the oldest railroad bridge in Eau Claire.

 This iconic piece of history clearly states a 1903 build date on the west abutment.
 However, the trusses were relocated from two different bridges.

-The Whipple Through Truss was relocated from the East Channel Bridge at La Crosse, Wisconsin.
+The Whipple Through Truss was relocated from the West Channel Bridge at La Crosse, Wisconsin.
 Originally built 1876, it was cut down to 232'6" from 247' in 1903 upon relocation.

 The other trusses were relocated from separate bridges.
-One was relocated from the East Channel Bridge, and the other from the French Slough Bridge, both at La Crosse.
+One was relocated from the East Channel Bridge, and the other from the West Channel Bridge, both at La Crosse.
 Both were built in 1876 as 160' Spans and cut down to 146'3" Spans in 1903.

 Whipple trusses are very rare, and this is one of only two in western Wisconsin.
 The other is the Dunnville Bottoms Bridge, in rural Dunn County crossing the same river.